genaimavericks/arc/test_db_ingestion/README_DB_SETUP.md

-# PostgreSQL Setup for RSW DataPuur Testing
+# PostgreSQL Setup for Lightening DataPuur Testing

-This guide provides instructions for setting up a PostgreSQL database to test the SQL database ingestion feature in the RSW DataPuur module.
+This guide provides instructions for setting up a PostgreSQL database to test the SQL database ingestion feature in the Lightening DataPuur module.
 The setup includes creating a test database, populating it with sample e-commerce data, and configuring the connection.

 ## Table of Contents